duleorlovic/blog/_posts/2015-11-07-ruby-books.markdown

 [A.ancestors](http://ruby-doc.com/docs/ProgrammingRuby/html/ospace.html).
 Module class object have `new` method, but it's instance (Module instance) does not have (on other hand `Class` object `a = Class.new` have `a.new` method).
+You can see all constants for particular class `Object.constants; A.constants`

 Ruby gems use `self.included` hook to modify class that is including a module (Rails version of this is `ActiveSupport::Concern`).
 So when you include some